 - Sproutbright has a set of banners with lots of information.

 - Space Exploration: Yesterday, Today and Tomorrow! focuses on the scientists and explorers who’ve helped increase our knowledge of space.

 Shapes, etc. has a fun idea for a space-themed bulletin board.
 Use rockets, astronauts, and planets (find the pieces in the bulletin board sets listed above, use notepads, or make your own) to show your class blasting off into learning.
 I also liked their idea of adding paper streamers to the tail of a rocket for a 3-D touch.
 Hang 3-D stars from the ceiling.
-Making them can be a good lesson on following directions, dimensions, and symmetry — or, if you want a starry sky to amaze your students on the first day, just make a passel yourself while you watch a good summer DVD.
+Making them can be a good lesson on following directions, dimensions, and symmetry — or, if you want a starry sky to amaze your students on the first day, just make a passel yourself while you watch a good summer movie.

 Fun stuff to add to your classroom:

 - Astronaut Ice Cream Neapolitan (Pack of 10)

 - Motorized Solar System (an orrery, or mechanical solar system, which allows you to see the planets in orbit)